ECP-CANDLE/Supervisor/workflows/p2b1_mlrMBO/README.md

 string param_set = argv("param_set_file");
 ```

-In addition, the following variable is used to determine which version of
-the workflow is run, by defining which swift is actually run.

-* `SWIFT_FILE` - the swift workflow file to run
-   * Set to `$EMEWS_PROJECT_ROOT\swift\workflow3.swift` to run the benchmarks via swift's integrated python.
-   * Set to `$EMEWS_PROJECT_ROOT\swift\ai_workflow3.swift` to run the benchmarks via a swift
-   app function.

- If you need to run the _ai_-version of the workflow, there is an addtional shell
-variable to set:

-* `SCRIPT_FILE` - the path to the bash script that is used to launch the python
-   benchmark runner code (e.g. `scripts/run_model.sh`).

 If running on an HPC machine, set `PROCS`, `PPN`, `QUEUE`, `WALLTIME` and `MACHINE`
 as appropriate.

 Lastly, see the TODOs in the launch script for any additional variables to set.

+### App Invocation Shell Variables ###

+If you need to run the _ai_-version of the workflow, there are two additional shell
+variables to set:

+* `SCRIPT_FILE` - the path to the bash script that is used to launch the python
+benchmark runner code (e.g. `scripts/run_model.sh`).
+* `LOG_SCRIPT_FILE` - the path to the bash script that is used to launch the python
+logging code code.
+By default these scripts are in the
+`Supervisor/workflows/common/sh` directory as they can be shared among the
+different workflows.
+See for example `Supervisor/workflows/common/sh/run_logger.sh`

-Running the *workflow script*:
+### Running the *workflow script* ###

 The workflow is executed by running the launch script and passing it an
 'experiment id', i.e., `swift/workflow.sh <EXPID>` where `EXPID` is the
 experiment ID (provide any token you want).
 The workflow
  output, various swift related files, and the `final_res.Rds` file will be written
- into a `nt3_mlrMBO/experiments/X` directory where X is the experiment id.
+ into a `p2b1_mlrMBO/experiments/X` directory where X is the experiment id.
 A copy
  of the launch script that was used to launch the workflow will also be written
  to this directory.